ncatlab/nlab-content/pages/6/8/6/0/686/content.md

 By a **limit** we will mean the fully 2-categorical notion described at [[2-limit]], in which cones [[commuting diagram|commute]] up to invertible [[2-morphisms]] and the [[universal property]] is expressed by an [[equivalence of categories]].

 +-- {: .query}
-It just occured to me that 'strict initial object' conflicts with this.
+It just occurred to me that 'strict initial object' conflicts with this.
 But unlike 'weak limit', that doesn't generalise very far.

 Heh, you're right.
 I suppose we could try calling strict initial objects _stable initial objects_, which would make more sense anyway since they are really the 0-ary version of a stable coproduct.
 But there's probably not likely to be any real confusion created by the two uses of strict.
 =--